Juan Sebastián Elcano: Arrival

-The ship didn't make the passage from Cape Verde to Seville in a straight line because the wind was driving them off course.
-They turned around by 'Volta do mar largo', taking a wide course to the west, sailing almost as far northward as Galicia and from there southward to return to Seville.
-They landed at Sanlúcar de Barrameda on September 6, 1522, and two days later, they entered Seville on September 8, after almost three years of voyaging.
-Of the 234 (or 247) sailors who set sail, only 18 arrived.
+Struggling on the last leg to Seville, they were blown off course.
+By volta do mar largo, they swung wide to the west and almost as far north as Galicia, then southward to return to the Spanish coast.
+They landed at Sanlúcar de Barrameda on September 6, 1522, and on September 8, Victoria entered Seville harbor after almost three years of voyaging.
+Of the 234 (or 247) sailors who set sail, only 18 returned.

-As soon as the ship Victoria arrived in Sanlúcar de Barrameda, Elcano began writing a 700-word letter addressed to Charles V, in which he never mentions himself, emphasising that the expedition had achieved its goal of bringing back the desired spices, had "brought peace" to those islands, and had obtained the friendship of their kings and lords, attested by their signatures on documents.
-He went on to highlight the extreme hardships undergone during the expedition.
-Elcano did not forget the members of the crew captured in Cabo Verde by the Portuguese, begging the king to initiate all necessary actions leading to their release.
-He ends the letter with commentary about their discoveries, the roundness of the world, setting sail to the west and coming back from the east.
+As soon as the ship arrived in Sanlúcar de Barrameda, Elcano began writing a 700-word letter to King Charles V recounting the voyage.
+He never mentions himself, but emphasises that the expedition had achieved its goal of bringing back a spice cargo, and in addition had "brought peace" to the Spice Islands, obtaining the friendship of their kings and lords as attested by their signatures on documents.
+He recounted the extreme hardships of the crew, and did not forget the men captured in Cape Verde by the Portuguese, begging the king to ransom them.
+He ends by proclaiming their proof of the roundness of the world, setting sail to the west and coming back from the east.

 After the voyage

 Court of Valladolid

-Once the voyage was over, upon arriving in Seville, Elcano and a few selected men took the road to Valladolid, which at the time was the residence of Charles V and his court.
-The king wanted Elcano to personally tell him about the expedition.
-In his letter of invitation, the king offered him horses to make the trip, although the road from Seville to Valladolid was traveled more often by carriage than on horseback.
-The invitation was intended only for Elcano and two others, 'Those who have better sense', but Elcano brought more crew members with him.
-The little group arrived in Valladolid, including the three sailors from the Moluccas who wanted to meet the king.
+Upon arriving in Seville, Elcano and a few selected crew took the road to Valladolid, the court of Charles V. The king wanted Elcano to personally tell him about the expedition.
+The king invited Elcano and two others, 'those who have better sense', but Elcano brought more with him, including the three men from the Moluccas.